Projects

 In 2020, Sigma Consulting Group, Inc. subcontracted SSE for engineering and design services for the Bayou Dularge Ridge, Marsh, and Hydrologic Restoration Project.
 Wetland loss and ecosystem degradation in the project area have been caused by subsidence, erosion, channelization, saltwater intrusion, and storm damage.

-SSE’s role is leading dredging and equipment access design as well as performing independent technical review of marsh and coastal ridge habitat features.
+SSE’s role was leading dredging and equipment access design as well as performing independent technical review of marsh and coastal ridge habitat features.
 Funded by the RESTORE Act, the project proposes to use borrow material from Lake Mechant to create and nourish 630 acres of marsh on the south side of Bayou Dularge, restore 21,500 linear feet of ridge along the southern bank of Bayou Dularge, and reestablish historic hydrologic and salinity conditions by installing a structure that reduces the cross-sectional area and flow through Grand Pass and the saltwater intrusion into the project area.

 Grand Pass Shoreline Stabilization Project